antaresproject/docs/docs/modules_development/migrations.md

     }
 ```

-* The 'up' method is responsible for creation of a structure and is launched during component's installation.
+* The *up* method is responsible for creation of a structure and is launched during component's installation.
-* The 'down' method is responsible for removal of a structure and is launched during component's uninstall.
+* The *down* method is responsible for removal of a structure and is launched during component's uninstall.

-##Structure's Import Based On The SQL File
+## Structure's Import Based On The SQL File

 In one of the migration files it is possible to determine any quantity of tables to create, therefore, it is possible to create any quantity of migration files.

 Sometimes, the process of creating migration files may become tiring because of the complex structure.
 In such a situation it is possible to import a scheme using sql files.

-Example of use (file 2015_07_24_082030_foo_schema.php):
+Example of use (`file 2015_07_24_082030_foo_schema.php`):

 ```php
     <?php